0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 ### Deregister from a price oracle

-The state of a price oracle contract has something called a `challengePeriod`.
-You cannot deregister in the challenge period lasting one hour from the starting time `startedAt`.
+You cannot deregister in the `challengePeriod` lasting one hour from the starting time `startedAt`.
 The starting time is given as a [unix timestamp](https://www.unixtimestamp.com/).

 1. Go to the contract of the price oracle your node serves
 2. Check the timestamp